 Alpha cards (cards from the first print run of the core set) may be used in decks containing non-Alpha cards only if all cards are placed in completely opaque sleeves and only if the sleeves could not be considered marked.
 If sleeves are not used, Alpha cards may be used only in decks that consist exclusively of Alpha cards.

-Participants may not use cards from any special-edition sets or supplements, such as Collector's Edition, International Collector's Edition, Pro Tour Collector Set, World Championship decks, Unglued or Unhinged cards.
+Participants may not use cards from special sets or supplements with alternate backs, squared corners or gold borders.
+(Examples: Collector's Edition, Pro Tour Collector's Set, World Championship decks.)
+Players may not use silver-bordered UngluedTM or UnhingedTM cards.
 Unglued and Unhinged basic land cards are allowed in sanctioned Magic tournaments.